Droplr/serverless-api-cloudfront/README.md

 * `cloudfront:DeleteDistribution`
 * `cloudfront:TagResource`

-You can read more about IAM profiles and policys in the [Serverless documentation](https://serverless.com/framework/docs/providers/aws/guide/credentials#creating-aws-access-keys).
+You can read more about IAM profiles and policies in the [Serverless documentation](https://serverless.com/framework/docs/providers/aws/guide/credentials#creating-aws-access-keys).